MinikPLayer/YoctoXenomai/README.md

 # Xenomai layer for the Yocto project
-Created for purposes of writing my engineering thesis.
+Created for the purpose of writing my engineering thesis.